eegli/tinyparse/docs/reference/cli-arguments.md

 - Collects **command arguments**
 - Parses and validates **long and short flag arguments**

 All arguments until the first flag are considered _command arguments_, that is, they are _positional_ arguments.
 Long flags start with two hyphens (`--`), short flags with a single hyphen (`-`).
-A valid _flag-argument_ pair consists of a _flag_ followed by the _flag argument_, separated by a whitespace.
+A valid _flag-argument_ pair consists of a _flag_ followed by the _flag argument_, separated by a whitespace or equal sign.
 The order of flag-argument pairs does not matter.

 - Command arguments are only collected, they are _not_ validated
 - Unknown input that is neither a command argument, a flag or flag argument is ignored